China's $50 Billion Tariff Threat Targets U.S. Soybeans, Cars, Whiskey

 The Trump administration's tally covers some 1,300 products in a broad range of sectors, from electronics components to medical devices, and from false teeth to detergent chemicals.
 While that long list quickly created concerns for many businesses, it also suggests the effects of the U.S. tariff might be widely distributed.

 But when China released its list, it named only 106 items, meaning that the American producers of those products might feel the pain more acutely.
-And China's list is being seen as targeting agricultural products — many of which come from parts of the U.S. that Republicans consider part of their base.
+And China's list is being seen as targeting agricultural products, many of which come from parts of the U.S. that Republicans consider part of their base.

 There are also differences in how the two countries presented their tallies.
 The U.S. list starts with thorium compounds and moves on to depleted uranium, certain isotopes, and the antioxidant supplement coenzyme Q10 — naming the products in an order determined by their eight-digit Harmonized Tariff Schedule numbers.